The Local Area Unemployment Statistics (LAUS) program provides

 - cities of 25,000 population or more;

-- all cities and towns in New England, regardless of population; and
+- cities and towns in New England with populations of at least 1,000; and

 - parts of cities listed in (6) above which cross county boundaries.